jindrichmynarz/dissertation/parts/results_rescal.md

 <!-- Larger combinations of features -->

 Ultimately, we examined a larger set of features that improved the results of `pc:mainObject` when combined with it one by one.
-We tested separately a subset of the improving features that involved only the links to subject classifications via `pc:mainObject`, `pc:additionalObject` and `rov:orgActivity`, together with the hierarchical relations in both CPV and NACE represented via the `skos:broaderTransitive` property.
+We tested separately a subset of the improving features that involved only the links to subject classifications via `pc:mainObject`, `pc:additionalObject` and `rov:orgActivity`, together with the hierarchical relations in both CPV and NACE represented by the `skos:broaderTransitive` property.
-Evaluation results for both combinations of additional features are presented in [Table @tbl:combinations-features].
+The evaluation results for both combinations of additional features are presented in [Table @tbl:combinations-features].

 ---------------------------------------------------------------------
 Additional features               HR@10    MRR@10     CC@10    LTP@10